contagon/handbook/handbook/38-church-policies-and-guidelines.md

 In some cases, an ordinance must be performed again.
 When this happens, a clerk records the new date on the membership record, even if it is out of sequence with the dates of other ordinances.

-#### 38.2.6.1 The Year Is Missing or Incorrect
+#### 38.2.6.1 A Membership Record Was Not Created or the Year Is Missing or Incorrect

 For record-keeping purposes, an ordinance is considered not valid if the year it was performed is missing or incorrect on the membership record.
+In addition, a baptism is not valid if a membership record was not created.
 The ordinance can be validated with the original certificate that was issued when the ordinance was performed.
 With this certificate, the bishop can authorize a clerk to update the membership record.

 If the certificate cannot be found, the ordinance can be validated with the testimony of two people who witnessed it.
 The two witnesses should: